antoni-devlin/publishing-test/README.md

-# What if we used Github to publish contnet?
+# What if we used Github to publish content?

 The three folders above are three Mainstream browse categories picked at random.
 Each contains a piece of content currently tagged to that category, also picked at random.
 All content is written in markdown by default (just like this ReadMe is), but Github doesn't render Govspeak.